Habibi1988/Habibi1988/README.md

 💡 Passionate about Python, SQL, Tableau, and Cloud technologies – feel free to ask me anything!

-🎓 Academic Background: I hold a Bachelor's degree in Mathematics and a Master's degree in Sociology.
+🎓 Academic Background: I hold a Master's degree in Sociology.
 📜 Certifications:

-- Tableau Certified
+Tableau Certified

-- AWS Certified Cloud Practitioner
+AWS Certified Cloud Practitioner

 📧 Reach out via email or connect with me on LinkedIn.